 What is Agent Messenger?

-The agent messenger is a Chrome-based widget that notifies agents of issues affecting Customer & Agent Experience (CX/AX) and provides the information to self-resolve issues like poor network performance, headset permissions, and poor PC performance.
+Agent notifications - Agents are notified with information to self-resolve issues like poor network performance, headset permissions and poor PC performance.

 What alerts are available?